 Health and Wellbeing

-The Health and Wellbeing optional addition to Cigna Global offers mental health counseling, physical wellness examinations, lifestyle coaching, and cancer screenings.
+The Health and Wellbeing optional addition to Cigna Healthcare offers mental health counseling, physical wellness examinations, lifestyle coaching, and cancer screenings.
 According to the CDC mental health treatment has increased by over 20 percent in the past few years.

 So it’s very beneficial to have this type of care included in your plan.
 While many healthcare plans cover cancer treatment, it’s important to consider adding cancer screenings to your plan, to ensure you catch signs of cancer as early as possible.